Christian Kabasele

-Born in the Democratic Republic of the Congo, Kabasele played for the Belgium national team between 2016 and 2017.
+Born in Zaire, Kabasele played for the Belgium national team, representing the nation at UEFA Euro 2016.

 Club career

 K.A.S.
 Eupen

 Kabasele began his football career at RFC Chaudfontaine when he was seven years old.
 Kabasele then joined Eupen at thirteen years old where they converted him from playing in a striker position to a defender position.
 While progressing through the youth system at the club, he said: "My best year was with the U16, I scored 29 times in 29 games.
 I was captain of the team at Eupen, while I was a year younger than the rest.
 The national youth coaches followed me, Standard informed me several times. even then I was too timid to take that step.
 In the meantime, Eupen had quickly transferred me to the reserve team and the A-team, partly to keep me satisfied."

-After progressing through the youth system at Eupen, Kabasele was promoted to the first team ahead of the 2008–09 season and signed a four–year contract with the them.
+After progressing through the youth system at Eupen, Kabasele was promoted to the first team ahead of the 2008–09 season and signed a four–year contract with them.
 He made his debut for the club, starting a match and played 81 minutes before being substituted, in a 3–0 loss against Lierse on 12 October 2008.
 Kabasele then found his playing time, mostly from the substitute bench.
 At the end of the 2008–09 season, he went on to make five appearances in all competitions.
 Following this, it was announced on 7 June 2009 that Kabasele signed a contract with Eupen, keeping him until 2013.

-Having spent the most of the 2009–10 season on the sidelines, Kabasele then made two appearances for Eupen, as they were promoted to Belgian Pro League.
+Having spent most of the 2009–10 season on the sidelines, Kabasele then made two appearances for Eupen, as they were promoted to Belgian Pro League.
 He then made five appearances for the side throughout the first half of the 2010–11 season.